DemetrianTitus/Machine-Vision---YOLOv8/README.md

-# Object Detection in Clutter - Machine Vision
+# Object Detection in Cluttered Environments - Machine Vision

 ## Overview
-This project is about ***object detection in clutter*** using *YOLOv8* to identify and classify objects in still pictures and video streams.
-It can be used for surveillance, traffic monitoring, or any application that requires object detection.
+This project provides a comprehensive guide on ***object detection in cluttered environments*** using *YOLOv8*.
+It demonstrates how to identify and classify objects in both still images and video streams.
+The techniques outlined can be applied to various fields, including surveillance, traffic monitoring, and other applications requiring object detection.

 ### Purpose
 This project primarily demonstrates the capabilities of object detection in cluttered environments using YOLOv8.
 It serves as a comprehensive guide to correctly setting up data, training the model, and testing on images and videos.
 The aim is to provide a clear and practical guide for implementing object detection in various real-world scenarios.